MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/sequencevariabledescriptorpreview_modelfeaturekind.md

 # Windows.AI.MachineLearning.Preview.SequenceVariableDescriptorPreview.ModelFeatureKind

 ## -description
-Gets the data type of the sequence variable.
+Gets the data type of the variable.

 ## -property-value
-The data type of the sequence variable.
+The data type of the variable.

 ## -remarks